zopefoundation/zc.async/src/zc/async/README_3.txt

     ...

-In a non-trivial production system of you will also probably want to replace the two file storages with two <zeoclient> stanzas.
+In a non-trivial production system of you will also probably want to replace the file storage with a <zeoclient> stanza.

 Also note that an open monitor port should be behind a firewall, of course.